 8. Get normal check-ups

 No one likes going to the doctor, but it's essential in maintaining and monitoring your health.
 Atrial fibrillation quadruples stroke risk and is more common in women than men.
-The American Stroke Association recommends that all women, especially ones over the age of 75, should be screened for atrial fibrillation.
+The American Stroke Association recommends that all women, especially those over the age of 75, should be screened for atrial fibrillation.
 See your doctor if you feel your heart racing, skipping beats or acting differently.

 9. Don't dismiss headaches

 Women are four times more likely to get migraines than men.
 There is an association between higher migraine frequency and stroke risk.
 Tell your doctor about your migraines if you haven't already.

 This February marks 18 years since the creation of National Wear Red Day.
 And during that time, the organization has achieved outstanding results.
 In raising awareness, they've helped more than 90% of women make at least one healthy behavior change, more than 50% have increased their exercise, six out of 10 women have changed their diets and more than one-third of women have talked with their doctors about developing heart health plans.
 Even more impressive, nearly 300 fewer women die from heart disease and stroke each day.

 You don't have to wear red to spread the word.
 Talk with your colleagues during dinner.
 Tell the rookies to swap their trip through the fast-food drive-thru with a walk down the produce aisle and to remain vigilant in staying healthy.

 How are you lowering your risk for heart disease and stroke?
 Leave your suggestions in the comments below.

 This article, originally published Feb.
 2, 2017, has been updated.